-Ecocity Focus Lab a broad spectrum ofdevelopment, planning or education I.
+Hosts are encouraged to propose Ecocity Focus Lab conferences in the manner that best achieves their goals.
+That might involve assembling a broad spectrum of thinkers and doers on a particular aspect of ecocity development, planning or education.
+On the other hand, the goal of the conference might be best served by letting attendees experience a place and a culture that embodies the behaviors needed for true sustainability.
+It could be both intellectual as well as experiential.

 1.1.1.
-Objectives of the Ecocity Focus LabEcocity Conference Series following general Adevelopment and education
+Objectives of the Ecocity Focus Lab International Ecocity Conference Series

+Potential hosts should ensure that their proposals are in keeping with the following general objectives.
+All proposals should offer innovative and original approaches to ecocity development and education.

 1. Cities becoming ecocities

-The Ecocity Focus LabConference Series can showcase both the “new towns” approach and the “transform existing cities” approach that aspire to meet goals of urban ecological health, social justice and equity.
+The Ecocity Focus Lab Ecocity Conference Series can showcase both the “new towns” approach and the “transform existing cities” approach that aspire to meet goals of urban ecological health, social justice and equity.
 We want to promote approaches addressing basic principles for healthy whole-systems transformation that harmonize the built and natural environments and their constituent parts.

 2. Demonstrating appropriate prioritization towards the goal